Signs of Safety is a model of social work which began in Western Australia in the 1990s.

 • what needs to happen?

 • on a scale of 0-10, where would you rate things right now?
-(10: this child is safe and 0: there is nothing keeping this child safe)
+(10: this child is safe and 0: there is nothing keeping this child safe).

 How Children’s Social Care and Family Solutions use Signs of Safety

-Signs of Safety is both an approach and an ethos, and takes time to embed fully.
+Signs of Safety is both an approach and an ethos and takes time to embed fully.

-In every assessment, we will be mapping:
+In every assessment, we'll be mapping:

 • harm

-• complicating factors
+• complicating factors.

 We can use this to create a clear analysis that we share with families so that they understand professional worries using:

-• safety, wellbeing and success goals.
+• safety, wellbeing and success goals

 A scaling question is one that asks someone to rate something on a scale of 0 to 10, where 0 and 10 are clearly defined.

-We will use scaling questions and other direct work tools in our:
+We'll use scaling questions and other direct work tools in our:

 • visits to families